DHTMLX/docs-spreadsheet/docs/api/export_xlsx_method.md

 ### Description

-@short: exports data from a spreadsheet into an Excel (.xlsx) file
+@short: Exports data from a spreadsheet into an Excel (.xlsx) file

 ### Usage